-Any time limits set forth in this process may be extended or accelerated by mutual agreement of the affected practitioner and the President of the Hospital or the Medical Executive Committee.
+Any time limits set forth in this process may be extended or accelerated by mutual agreement of the affected practitioner and the Hospital President or the Medical Executive Committee.
 The time periods specified herein for action by the Medical Staff, the Governing Body and the committees are to guide those bodies in accomplishing their tasks and shall not be deemed to create any right for reversal of the professional review action.